ewy1/owo/README.md

 ## Setup
 1. Clone repository into your webhost
-2. `cp config.deafult.php config.php` and edit the configuration
+2. `cp config.default.php config.php` and edit the configuration
 3. Ensure your configured directories exist
-4. Fill text file $pasteDir/raw/example with your home page text
+4. Fill text file `$pasteDir/raw/example` with your home page text - my default is a shell script to submit a paste
 5. `npm install` to install the js dependencies
 6. `rollup --config ./rollup.config.js` to bundle the js
 7. Add NGINX configuration: